charlehsin/principle-pattern-algorithm/README.md

 # principle-pattern-algorithm

-Examples of SOLID principles, design patterns, and algorithms.
+Examples of SOLID principles, design patterns, and algorithms, mainly by using JavaScript (node.js).